milaboratory/repseq.io/README.md

 #### Using zip

-Unpack zip file with latest release version to a folder and add it to your PATH variable of create symlink to `repseqio` script in `/usr/local/bin`, `~/bin` or similar folder.
+Unpack zip file with latest release version to a folder and add it to your `PATH` variable or create symlink to `repseqio` script in `/usr/local/bin`, `~/bin` or similar folder.

 # Reference